 Phillip Bailey of EWF (mercifully) sang “If You Leave Me Now” as no one in Chicago had the voice for it.

 Chicago did lots of hits from the ’70s.
-When they sand the lyrics “I Love You, you know I do, you love me too” one longed to have their former bassist/vocalist Pete Cetera on the stage.
+When they sang the lyrics “I Love You, You Know I Do, You Love Me Too,” one longed to have their former bassist/vocalist Pete Cetera on the stage.

 Chicago did some hits from their landmark album “Chicago 16” from 1982: “(You’re a) Hard Habit to Break.”
-When the sang “Being Without You” it pointed out that the band was without Pete Cetera.
+When they sang “Being Without You,” it pointed out that the band was without Pete Cetera.
 Did I mention that?
 I felt that way more than once.

-The crowd came alive for “Saturday ion the Park”
+The crowd came alive for “Saturday in the Park”